schurig/command-line-interface-upload-script/README.md

-# Command-line Upload Script
+# Command line interface Upload Script (cli)

-An upload script for the command line with zip and random name option.
+An upload script for the command line interface with zip and random name option.

 # Installation